- October 17 - 10 am - Public Workshop with Council on Drainage Utility System and charges

 The appeals process is as follows:

 - Submit a written adjustment request to Utility Customer Service.
 The form (found here) or picked up at Utility Customer Service in City Hall.
 Supplemental information and documentation may be required.
+This form can be turned in at Utility Customer Service in City Hall or emailed.

 - The City has 15 business days to review the appeal and respond to the requester.
 Adjustments are prospective AND may be retroactive for no greater than three billings prior to the adjustment request.
 If the City denies the appeal, you have 15 business days from the date of notification to appeal the decision to the City Manager.
 The Burden of Proof is the responsibility of the requester.